Updated September 16, 2020

 7. Make it expandable

 You never know how your business might expand, so avoid names that box you in.
-For example, FlyFishingLures.com is nice, but what if you want to sell fishing poles down the line too?
+Example: FlyFishingLures.com is nice, but what if you decide to sell fishing poles later?
 I also recommend avoiding life-stage-specific names like AboutMyToddlers.com.
-(It’s good now, but they’re toddler years will be over so fast!)
+It’s good now, but they’re toddler years will be over so fast!

 8. Avoid strings of words

 If you have a wide range of interests (you should niche down anyway) and you also want to incorporate keywords in your domain, you might be tempted to string them all together.
 I recommend against this simply because it’s confusing.
-LuresRodsLinesPoles.com is a recipe for major confusion when a visitor is trying to remember the correct order.
+Example: LuresRodsLinesPoles.com is a recipe for major confusion when a visitor is trying to remember the correct order.

 9. Avoid obscure terms

 10. But all the good names are taken!

 Be creative.
-It’s very possible (and in many cases probable) that you’ll come up with the perfect domain only to find it’s already taken when you try to register it.
+It’s very possible (and in many cases probable) you’ll come up with the perfect domain only to find it’s already taken when you try to register it.
 Go back to the drawing board.
 Look up similar words in the thesaurus.
 Ask others for ideas.
 Mix words up or around.
 Use a tagline, a nickname or a phrase you say all the time.